-For Kyoto Protocol reporting, The KP Supplement aims to provide guidance for the operationalization of the agreement set out in Decision 2/CMP.7.
-On some specific points, the KP Supplement:

-- Provides guidance on estimating and reporting anthropogenic emissions and removals.
+- For KP reporting, KP Supplement aims to provide neutral scientific operationalization of the agreement set out in Decision 2/CMP.7.
+On some specific points, the KP Supplement: - Provides guidance on estimating and reporting anthropogenic emissions and removals.
 It does not deal with accounting, in other words the rules by which the UNFCCC uses reported information to assess how Parties are complying with commitments, except in so far as accounting rules need to be reflected in guidance on emissions and removals estimation and reporting.
 The KP Supplement aims to be consistent with decisions of the COP and CMP but not to extend them.
-The word shall is therefore used below only when decisions are quoted directly. - Provides advice on achieving transparency where, in continuing to apply the 16/CMP.1 definition of forest, certain types of land e.g., fruit orchards, grazed savannas, urban trees, and some types of plantations, are excluded, e.g. to achieve consistency with reporting to Food and Agriculture Organization of the United Nations (FAO) and with national forest inventories. - Clarifies the guidance on hierarchies between Article 3.3 and Article 3.4 activities, but maintains the prioritisation in the ordering of Deforestation under Article 3.3.
-This has the consequence (revealed by secondary classification) that Deforestation land can contain trees, if it has been subsequently subject to Afforestation and Reforestation.
-The approach shows transparently the sequences that have occurred. - Provides guidance, for those Parties wishing to make use of the natural disturbance provisions, that emissions and removals on lands affected by natural disturbances would need to be removed from accounting unless they are from salvage logging or there is land-use change.
+The word shall is therefore used below only when decisions are quoted directly. - Provides advice on achieving transparency where, in continuing to apply the 16/CMP.1 definition of forest, certain types of land e.g. fruit orchards, grazed savannas, urban trees, and some types of plantations, are excluded, e.g. to achieve consistency with reporting to Food and Agriculture Organization of the United Nations (FAO) and with national forest inventories. - Assumes that the date of 31 December 1989 in the definition of R continues to apply for the second commitment period.
+This is intended to be a completely neutral formulation, making clear that the choice of this date is an assumption. - Clarifies the guidance on hierarchies between Articles 3.3 and 3.4 activities, but maintains the prioritisation in the ordering of D under Article 3.3.
+This has the consequence (revealed by secondary classification) that D land can contain trees, if it has been subsequently subject to afforestation and reforestation.
+The approach shows transparently the sequences that have occurred. - On the disturbance provisions, provides guidance that all emissions and removals on land affected would need to be removed from accounting unless they are from salvage logging or there is land-use change.
 This is consistent with Decision 2/CMP.7 and reflects the difficulty in practice of separating on any particular land the emissions and removals due to a disturbance from other emissions and removals. - Avoids making judgements about rules beyond the second commitment period, for example concerning land-use change occurring after the end of the second commitment period on land to which natural disturbance provisions were applied, and hence emissions excluded, during the second commitment period.